-The Improvement Delivery Team sites will receive a monthly inspection and a six monthly site audits; sites are required to achieve a minimum target of 90%.
+The Capital Works team sites will receive a monthly inspection and a six monthly site audits, sites are required to achieve a minimum target of 90%.

-Technical Services will receive three inspections per quarter covering WDH work activities; sites are required to achieve a minimum target of 85%.
+Technical Services will receive a minimum of three inspections each quarter covering WDH work activities; sites are required to achieve a minimum target of 85%.